marzsolt/juicethirstyfruitwarriors/README.md

 "# juicethirstyfruitwarriors"

 # Short description
-My team would like to create a real-time platformer arena game (with multiplayer and AI players options).
-We plan to create different player-types, with different attacking abilities (e.g. one could become a deadly ball for a short time; another could throw himself into a direction with force set by the mouse, causing damage at impact...).
+My team created a real-time platformer arena game (with multiplayer and AI players options).
+There are different player-types, with different attacking abilities (one can become a deadly ball for a short time; another can throw himself, causing damage at impact).
 Who survives the others, wins.

 # Architecture sketch
 There are two main components: server and client side.
 Only one server should run to which all clients connect.
+There is also a utils and a tests (unittests) modul.

 ## Client side
-Responsible for all the GUI, input-detection.
-Minimal game-logic, only to send relevant messages to the server.
+Responsible for all the GUI and input-detection.
+Minimal game-logic, only to send relevant messages to the server (the different player-types send different kind of data).
-### Client - Main
+### main
 Main tasks:
-- Startup and control client side (NetworkClient, Screen)
+- Startup client side (NetworkClient, Screen)
-- Main "event-loop"
+- Main "event-loop", base "clock signal"
-### NetworkClient
+### Network communication
 Main tasks:
 - Connect to server
-- Send/receive messages
+- Provide interface to send/receive messages
-- Singleton (but each client will have one!)
 ### Screen
 Main tasks:
 - Root of all graphics :)
-- Switch from menu to game (maybe to gameover and others later)
-- Singleton(?)
+- Handle menu and screens of the game in general (drawing, switching)
-### Player (and derivations: ApplePlayer, OrangePlayer...)
+### Player
 Main tasks:
-- If client's player: report inputs in every frame (Client calls its report func) -> character-specified
+- If client's player: report inputs in every frame -> character-specified
-- Draw player (maybe with animations)
+- Draw player (with animations)
-- Store copy of graphics-related (character-specific) data (like cooldown of attack, life...).
+- Store copy of graphics-related (character-specific) data (like cooldown of attack, hp...).
+- Singleton PlayerManager class is an extra layer to handle players

 ## Server side
 Responsible for all game-logic.
 Manages the whole game, updates players based on their inputs.
-### Server - Main
+### main
 Main tasks:
-- Startup and control server side (NetworkServer, Game)
+- Startup server side
+- Base "clock signal"
-### NetworkServer
+### Network communication
 Main tasks:
-- Connect to clients
+- Accept clients
-- Send/receive messages
+- Provide interface to send/receive messages
-- Singleton
 ### Game
 Main tasks:
-- Stores players (in a list)
 - Control gameflow
-- Manage other game-related classes
+- Manage game-related classes (Terrain, Players)
-### Player (and derivations: ApplePlayer, OrangePlayer...)
+### Player
 Main tasks:
 - Store player-related data (health, cooldowns...)
 - Define player-logic like how to attack, move...
+- Process client side's requests
 - its AI-derivations: AI...
-### World
+### PlayerAI
 Main tasks:
-- Generate itself on call
-- Store world-related data (ground level)
-- Provide easy access to its data, like: goundLevelAtX(x) function
+- Define general and character-specific AI behaviour